-Checkpoint 4.1.14 Try to use this new method to decipher this quote.
-WYTWIA TAODLH IDHLES ASAHGD NETIAH ENHTNA OHDNTC SWNEHE OTEIDR HSNUNS FHWSWL TEISIE MHORIK OUDMTD SNBMEI ESLERC CECTHS AIWINE HSOHE RNSNTN
+Checkpoint 4.1.7.
+Try to use this new method to decipher this quote.

+'''

+WYTWIA TAODLH IDHLES ASAHGD NETIAH ENHTNA OHDNTC

+SWNEHE OTEIDR HSNUNS FHWSWL TEISIE MHORIK OUDMTD

+SNBMEI ESLERC CECTHS AIWINE HSOHE RNSNTN

+'''

-- Transpose each block, you will end up with a table of four lines and fifteen columns like Table 4.1.10. - Can you find common or even not so common words or combinations in any lines? - When you rearrange the columns do you see more words? - Stay organized, if you don't keep things lined up this will never work
+- Transpose each block, you will end up with a table of six lines and twenty columns. - Can you find common or even not so common words or combinations in any lines? - When you rearrange the columns do you see more words? - Stay organized, if you don't keep things lined up this will never work